fardog/fardog.io/content/blog/2022-09-09-x13-yoga-gen-3-review.md

 - It's a ThinkPad, and it feels like one: durable and pleasant carbon fiber + magnesium chassis
-- Great performance, including on battery power
+- Great performance, including on battery power and in "balanced" mode in Windows 11
 - The Yoga hinge makes for an excellent convertible experience, with little-to-no compromises; you can have a tablet, and a laptop
 - Good feeling keyboard which doesn't notably slow down my typing, despite its